-- · restrictions on the marketing or manufacturing of the product, suspension of the approval, complete withdrawal of the product from the market or product recalls; - · fines, warning letters or holds on post-approval clinical trials; - · refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product license approvals; - · product seizure or detention, or refusal to permit the import or export of products; or - · injunctions or the imposition of civil or criminal penalties.
+- restrictions on the marketing or manufacturing of the product, suspension of the approval, complete withdrawal of the product from the market or product recalls; - · fines, warning letters or holds on post-approval clinical trials; - refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product license approvals; - · product seizure or detention, or refusal to permit the import or export of products; or - · injunctions or the imposition of civil or criminal penalties.

 The FDA strictly regulates marketing, labeling, advertising and promotion of products that are placed on the market.
 Products may be promoted only for the approved indications and in accordance with the provisions of the approved label.
-The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses, and a company that is found to have improperly promoted off-label uses may be subject to significant liability.
+If a company is found to have promoted off-label uses, it may become subject to adverse public relations and administrative and judicial enforcement by the FDA, the Department of Justice, or the Office of the Inspector General of the Department of Health and Human Services, as well as state authorities.
+This could subject a company to a range of penalties that could have a significant commercial impact, including civil and criminal fines and agreements that materially restrict the manner in which a company promotes or distributes drug products.